eo-training/eo-training.github.io/redistricting.md

 - 934 FOX VALLEY
 - 935 SPINDLE #2

-For a comprehensive review of all precinct and polling place changes, you can view the [Board of Supervisors package](https://www.fairfaxcounty.gov/boardofsupervisors/sites/boardofsupervisors/files/assets/meeting-materials/2022/board/mar08-final-board-package.pdf) from the March 8th, 2022 meeting.
-The changes detailed beginning on page 218 have since been approved by the Board of Supervisors and the Virginia Attorney General.
+For a comprehensive review of all precinct and polling place changes, click [here](https://www.fairfaxcounty.gov/elections/sites/elections/files/assets/precincts/summary_of_redistricting_ppchanges_03082022.pdf).
+These changes were presented at the March 8th, 2022 Board of Supervisors meeting, and since have been approved by the Board of Supervisors and the Virginia Attorney General.

 ### Complete list of precincts